jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/code_deploy.md

 > AWS CodeDeploy is a building block service focused on helping developers deploy and update software on any instance, including Amazon EC2 instances and instances running on-premises.
 AWS Elastic Beanstalk and AWS OpsWorks are end-to-end application management solutions.

+>Unlike Elastic Beanstalk, CodeDeploy does not automatically handle capacity provisioning, scaling, and monitoring.
+Unlike CloudFormation and OpsWorks, CodeDeploy does not deal with infrastructure configuration and orchestration.
+> CodeDeploy is a building block service focused on helping developers deploy and update software on any instance, including EC2 instances and instances running on-premises.

 ## Deployment Configuration

 > A deployment configuration specifies how the behavior for how deployment should proceed, including how to handle deployment failure, through for a deployment group.
 You can use a deployment configuration to perform zero-downtime deployments to multi-instance deployment groups.
 For example, if your application needs at least 50% of the instances in a deployment group to be up and serving traffic, you can specify that in your deployment configuration so that a deployment does not cause downtime.
 If no deployment configuration is associated with either the deployment or the deployment group, then by default AWS CodeDeploy will deploy to one instance at a time.